 You may find yourself wondering if it is even worth it to ask for workplace accommodations.
 Sometimes you worry if others will think you are "special".
 Other times you think your boss will consider it a hassle.

 You hem and haw, waiting six more months.
 But it's hard when you don't have the energy.
 You may be out of sick time.
 Vacation time never gets used for the rest you really need.
 Dreaming about going part-time, you look at jobs that don't pay the bills.
 You feel stuck, out of options.

 You're good at your job.
 Your boss counts on you, but you don't know how much longer you can count on yourself.
 You wonder if your condition "counts" as something legitimate.
 The point is that you might be able to do your job more consistently if something would give.

 Whether you make informal arrangements with your boss or formally request accommodations on the job, it's an option for you to balance your work and health.

 requesting ADA accommodations on the job

 Should you choose to ask for accommodations, be sure to have a plan in place.
-You can meet with your manager or you can request the accommodations through human resources.
+You can meet with your manager.
+Some employees prefer to request the accommodations through human resources.
 Read the employee manual.
 Follow through on your request.

 Several websites are available from organizations that offer accessible employment resources.
 Even if you don't believe your condition is a disability, do you research on options or call us to talk about it.